jakshi/rambutan/README.md

-# Goal
+# Introduction

-Simple, robust and handy pomodoro timer for linux.
+This is a project that have a goal to create Simple, robust and handy timer for linux with pomodoro technique support.

-# Tools

-  * Ruby
-  * Qt

-# Apps list

-  * server: pomod
-  * CLI server console: pomocli
-  * CLI/ncurces client
-  * QT client

-# Server/client interconnection

-  * Server will open network socket
-  * client will connect
+It called rambutan.

-  * client and server will use JSON for exchanging commands/data
+The project suppose to have client and server parts.
-  * server always should send confirmation and status, like: OK or Fail

-# Useful libraries

-  * Ruby
-    * cri - library for building easy-to-use commandline tools.
-    * json - http://json.rubyforge.org/ library for json in Ruby